Acorns Review 2020 (Invest Your Spare Change)

 Acorns uses a feature called round-ups to help you translate your everyday purchases into stock market investments.

-By employing this simple investment technique—Acorns was able to grow to over 3,500,000 users (as mentioned above) in under seven years.
+By employing this simple investment technique—Acorns was able to grow to over 3,500,000 users in under seven years.

 The app is primarily targeting the younger generations (Millennials and Gen Zs) as they spend more time on their mobile devices than anyone else.